ethanp/p2p-akka/readme.md

 ### Example usage

+**This was how the first prototype worked, it may not work anymore as I've moved to TDD.
+So you may want to just run the test cases instead.
+There will be a new version of the *example usage* once the new protocol is implemented.**

 Fire it up, run "`Master.scala`" and paste the following text into your console.
 This script will transfer the textfile `testfiles/Test1.txt` from two simulated peers to a simulated client.